kocemir/scGraPhT_main/README.md

-The source code of our paper submitted to IEEE TSPIN.
+The source code of our paper submitted to IEEE TSIPN.
 More textual and visual explanations will be added later.